epimorphics/org-dc/deploy/dataserver/README.md

 These are documented in the form of a simple Vagrant config with a shell provisioner (`bootstrap.sh`).
 The shell provisioning is not intended for production use, but it's a machine checkable way to write down the steps involved.

-For simplicity we've taken the brutal approach of packaging up all the configuration files and static document assets as a single merged directory tree under root.
-These could be repackaged for each subsystem - fuseki, elda, Apache config, Apache document assets
+For simplicity we've taken the brutal approach of packaging up all the configuration files and static document assets as a single merged directory tree under `root`.
+These could be repackaged for each subsystem - Fuseki, Elda, Apache config, Apache document assets

 The installation also requires a set of binary assets for the web applications, the initial database and the triple store server.

-For convenience we have assembled appropriately customized versions of these in folder in an S3 bucket: https://organograms.s3-eu-west-1.amazonaws.com/RELEASE-0.1/
+For convenience we have assembled appropriately customized versions of these in a folder in an S3 bucket: https://organograms.s3-eu-west-1.amazonaws.com/RELEASE-0.1/

 The assets used are: